-New members will be expected to fully participate with the group starting October 2014 and will be expected to attend weekly meetings (TIME TBD), PLUS additional duties outside of meetings, including a mandatory training.
+New members will be expected to fully participate with the group starting October 2014 and will be expected to attend weekly meetings on Wednesdays from 1 p.m. - 2 p.m., PLUS additional duties outside of meetings, including a mandatory training.
 On average, particpants should expect to give a minimum of 2 hours per week to group work/participation, which must be upheld or membership will be revoked (meetings are included in this as 1 hour).
 If you are unable to attend weekly meetings and commit at least 2 hours/week to ECM, please consider applying another time.

 Optional Academic Credit

 Peer educators can earn up to 2 credits per semester, for no more than 2 semesters, for participating as members of SPIN or ECM.
 More details on how to do this can be acquired during interview.